Calmness: Cultivating calmness

 Calmness is a quality that can be cultivated and increased with practice, or developed through psychotherapy.
-It usually takes a trained mind to stay calm in the face of a great deal of different stimulation, and possible distractions, especially emotional ones.
+It usually requires training for one's mind to stay calm in the face of a great deal of different stimulation, and possible distractions, especially emotional ones.
 The negative emotions are the greatest challenge to someone who is attempting to cultivate a calm mind.
 Some disciplines that promote and develop calmness are prayer, yoga, tai chi, martial arts, theatre arts, gardening, relaxation training, breath training, and meditation.
-Jon Kabat-Zinn states that "Concentration is a cornerstone of mindfulness practice.
-Your mindfulness will only be as robust as the capacity of your mind to be calm and stable.
+Jon Kabat-Zinn states that "Your mindfulness will only be as robust as the capacity of your mind to be calm and stable.
 Without calmness, the mirror of mindfulness will have an agitated and choppy surface and will not be able to reflect things with any accuracy."

 Sarah Wilson recommends reducing one's exposure to choices/decisions as a route to calm.

 Peace of mind

-Another term usually associated with calmness is "peace".
-A mind that is at peace or calm will cause the brain to produce "good" hormones, which in turn give the person a stable emotional state and promote good health in every area of life, including marriage.
-Seeing the rise in crime and diseases around the world which are more often than not the consequences of the emotions going 'out-of-control', it is therefore considered beneficial for many to stay calm and cultivate it in every possible situation, especially during stressful events such as demise of a family member or failure in business.
+Another term associated with calmness is "peace".
+A mind that is at peace or calm will cause the body to produce fewer stress hormones; this in turn gives the person a stable emotional state and promotes good health in every area of life, including marriage.
+It is beneficial to stay calm, especially during stressful events.